philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 | Discharge | Description |
 | --- | --- |
-| **Frosty Roar** | Switch to this weapon when fully charged or when Phantasia is activated.
-When the weapon is fully charged or when Phantasia is activated, switching to this weapon removes all debuffs from the Wanderer and summons Yuanwu, dealing area damage equal to 2111.8% of ATK to nearby targets.
-Bai-Hu is then summoned, dealing damage equal to 4,927.4% of ATK to nearby targets.
-While the skill is active, it grants damage immunity for 2.6 seconds. (not available in Apex League).
+| **Sword Art: Icy Beckon** | When weapon charge is full or Phantasia is triggered, upon switching to this weapon, remove all debuffs from the Wanderer and summon a Sword Array around the Wanderer, engulfing the area in cold and dealing damage up to 844.5% of ATK plus 44 to nearby targets.
+Soon after, summon a White Tiger to deal damage equal to 1,971% of ATK plus 104, during which damage immunity lasts for 1.5 seconds (unavailable in Apex League).</br> Passive: After Sword Art: Icy Beckon lands a hit, increase final damage by 8% for 30 seconds.